Blackbird Has Spoken: Part 5

 "So Ivy, what's your story?
 Why are you here?"

 It was Ivy's turn to let out a long breath.
 "Well..."
-Several seconds of silence, then she finished.
+Several seconds of silence, then she began again.
 "Well, I guess lots of trauma too.
-My mom's boyfriend killed her and then himself while I was downstairs with my Nana."
+My mom's boyfriend - murder/suicide while I was downstairs with my Nana."

-"Talk about an SOB.
-He was the scariest human being I ever knew - no wait, he wasn't human.
-A sadistic Neanderthal.
+"Talk about a creep.
+He was the scariest human being I ever knew.
 I couldn't figure out why Mom stayed with him, or why she ever hooked up with him in the first place.
 He was nothing like my dad."

 "Where was your dad?"